Skip to main content

 What is changing?

 Augustana College will assume ownership of Trinity College of Nursing & Health Sciences, while UnityPoint Health will remain a critical clinical partner.
-A path forward as a unified institution holds immense promise and opportunity to expand its nursing education in the Quad Cities.
+A path forward as a unified institution holds immense promise and opportunity to expand nursing education in the Quad Cities.

 What is the timeline?